jdt/ambushift/README.md

 # ambucheck
 An online ambulance shift planning tool

+## Running
+Simply 'vagrant up' and point a browser to http://localhost/app_dev.php Note that the installation downloads and installs required libraries via composer, but that there is no output for this on the vagrant output.
+It might seem as if the installation hangs for a bit, but it is recommended to let it run for some time before aborting.
+While this is happening you should see files and directories being created in the Source/vendor directory.

 ## Adding modules
 Add modules to the Puppet directory with puppet module install <module name> --target-dir /vagrant/Build/Puppet/dev/modules